JanssenProject/jans/terraform-provider-jans/docs/resources/app_configuration.md

 - `require_request_object_encryption` (Boolean) Boolean value true encrypts request object
 - `require_request_uri_registration` (Boolean) Boolean value specifying whether the OP requires any request_uri values used to be pre-registered using the request_uris registration parameter.
 - `response_modes_supported` (List of String) A list of the OAuth 2.0 Response Mode values that this OP supports.
-One of "query¡¡", "fragment", "form_post".
+One of "query", "fragment", "form_post", "query.jwt", "fragment.jwt", "form_post.jwt", "jwt".
 - `response_types_supported` (List of List of String) A list of the OAuth 2.0 response_type values that this OP supports.
 One of "code", "token", "id_token".
 - `return_client_secret_on_read` (Boolean) Boolean value specifying whether a client_secret is returned on client GET or PUT.
 False value means not to return secret.
 - `sector_identifier_cache_lifetime` (Number) The cache lifetime in minutes of the sector identifier.